 Biden-Harris Administration Announces National Strategy to Reduce Food Loss and Waste and Recycle Organics

-“USDA is committed to reducing food loss and waste, facilitating many programs and activities to engage farmers, producers, communities and businesses in this collective effort,” said Agriculture Secretary Tom Vilsack.
-“This National Strategy charts a course to reduce our nation’s food loss and waste by 50% by 2030, and I am encouraged by the actions outlined for USDA and our federal partners.
-Everyone has a role to play in reducing food loss and waste, and I hope that these federal commitments will inspire and catalyze action in the private sector and communities around the U.S.”

-“Each year food produced in the United States ends up in landfills, instead of on American dinner tables.
-This waste hurts our economy, raises the cost of food, and contributes to climate pollution,” said EPA Administrator Michael S. Regan.
-“The National Strategy we are announcing today provides a comprehensive set of actions that EPA and our partners at USDA and FDA will take to reduce waste and protect our environment while improving food security and saving money for families and businesses.”

 “The FDA is committed to completing the actions outlined in the National Strategy that incentivize and encourage food loss and waste prevention and organics recycling,” said FDA Commissioner Robert M. Califf, M.D.
 “Along with the FDA, USDA and EPA efforts, U.S. consumers and retailers play an important role in meeting the National Strategy’s goal of reducing food loss and waste by 2030.
-As part of the release of this strategy, the FDA has made important resources available to guide, support, and accelerate their food loss and waste activities including the 2022 Food Code, Tips to Reduce Food Waste and the Food Loss and Waste Social Media Toolkit.
+As part of the release of this Strategy, the FDA has made important resources available to guide, support, and accelerate their food loss and waste activities including the 2022 Food Code, Tips to Reduce Food Waste and the Food Loss and Waste Social Media Toolkit.
 We encourage all stakeholders to take advantage of these resources as we work together to reduce food loss and waste.”

-Today, Secretary Vilsack announced the strategy during his keynote remarks at the ReFED Food Waste Solutions Summit in Baltimore, Md.
-The summit is the largest national food waste event of the year, bringing together food businesses, funders, solution providers, innovators, policymakers, nonprofits, and more to drive the adoption of food waste solutions.
-He spoke about how the strategy advances USDA’s goals to enhance agriculture’s ability to address global food and nutrition security, manage the consequences of climate change, and engage in innovative practices.
+“USDA is committed to reducing food loss and waste, facilitating many programs and activities to assist farmers, producers, communities and businesses,” said U.S. Agriculture Secretary Tom Vilsack.
+“This National Strategy charts a course to reduce our nation's food loss and waste by 50% by 2030, and I am proud of the actions outlined for USDA and our Federal partners.
+Everyone has a role to play in reducing food loss and waste, and I hope that these federal commitments will inspire and catalyze action in the private sector and communities around the US.”

+“Each year, too much food produced in the United States ends up in landfills instead of on dining room tables.
+This hurts our economy by raising the cost of food and contributing to climate pollution,” said EPA Administrator Michael S. Regan.
+“The National Strategy we are announcing today provides a comprehensive set of actions that the Biden-Harris Administration will take to reduce waste and protect our environment while improving food security and saving money for families and businesses.”

 The strategy highlights four objectives: